 Picasso and Barcelona – A love affair from afar

-Picasso moved to Paris in 1904 and spent the rest of his life in love with the city of Barcelona, albeit from afar.
-Ongoing political tensions meant that he felt unable and unwilling to return to his country of birth or to the city where his artistic freedom was realised.
+Picasso moved to Paris in 1904 and spent the rest of his life pining for Barcelona.
+The political tensions meant that he felt unable to return to his country of birth or to the city where his artistic freedom was realised.

-When fascist dictator General Franco emerged victorious in the Spanish Civil War in 1939, Picasso vowed to never return to live in Spain again.
-His angst at the political situation at the time was channeled into creating perhaps his most renowned painting – La Guernica.
+Dictator General Franco emerged victorious in the Spanish Civil War and Picasso never returned to Spain again.
+His anger at the political situation was channelled into creating perhaps his most famous painting – Guernica.

-Sadly, Picasso died two years before General Franco’s reign came to an end.
-His legacy lives on, however, in particular in Barcelona, where his visionary creative spirit continues to inspire new generations of artists.
+Picasso died two years before General Franco died but his legacy lives on, especially in Barcelona, where his visionary creative spirit continues to inspire new generations of artists.

 “A painting is not intended to decorate a drawing room but is instead a weapon of attack and defence against the enemy.”